A Quantitative Study of SMS Phishing Detection: Related Works

 \paragraph{Phishing Detection User Studies} Research by Dhamija et al. \cite{dhamija2006phishing} marked the first investigation into understanding the most effective strategies for deceiving victims in phishing attacks.
 The study revealed that people consistently overlooked security indicators, lacked comprehension of their functionality, and found anti-phishing web indicators to be ineffective.
 Following Dhamija et al.'s research, several similar user studies emerged, featuring participant mock scenarios \cite{downs2006decision, downs2007behavioral, sheng2010falls}, where individuals assumed fictional roles.

 In a phishing detection user study, Alsharnouby et al. \cite{alsharnouby2015phishing} discovered that participants primarily relied on website appearance, a method proven to be flawed \cite{das2019all}.
-Downs et al. \cite{downs2006decision} identified that people recognized the use of social engineering in phishing attacks but lacked an understanding of the associated risks.
+Downs et al. \cite{downs2006decision} identified that people recognized the use of social engineering in phishing attacks, but lacked an understanding of the associated risks.
 Neupane et al. \cite{neupane2015multi} conducted a multimodal phishing detection study using brain imaging technologies.
 They presented real and fake website screenshots to users, revealing that users subconsciously process real sites differently from fake sites.

 Lastly, research has focused on the role demographics play in phishing detection.
 Wash \cite{wash2020experts} found that IT experts utilize a three stage strategy to identify phishing attacks.
-Baki et al.~\cite{baki2022sixteen} found that females are at a higher risk of falling for phishing attacks than males.
-They also found that the elderly outperformed their younger counterparts in detecting fraudulent emails and websites.
+Baki et al.~\cite{baki2022sixteen} found that the elderly outperformed their younger counterparts in detecting fraudulent emails and websites.
 Similarly, Luga et al.~\cite{iuga2016baiting} found that men were more likely to successfully detect phishing attempts than women.

 \paragraph{Smishing Research} In a smishing study, Rahman et al.~\cite{rahman2023users} mentioned that even responding to messages with a request to cease communications can provide a smishing attacker with valuable information.
 It shows that the phone number is active and the target is willing to engage with suspicious messages.
 The authors witnessed participants who were willing to interact with phishing messages out of curiosity, even knowing the messages were fraudulent.
 This can lead to an increased chance of receiving these fraudulent messages and opening users up to future attacks.
-Smishing research has focused on aspects such as the evaluation of existing technologies.
+Smishing research has also focused on aspects such as the evaluation of existing technologies.
 Timko et al.~\cite{timko2023commercial} investigated how effective select bulk messaging services, carriers, and anti-smishing apps were at blocking smishing using a pool of 20 real and fake messages.
 They found current anti-smishing tools ineffective to protect against modern threats.
-Another area of focus involves developing detection algorithms and technologies.